For more information about the application process or to apply to the Data Science MS please visit the Admissions page.

 Minimum degree requirements

-A bachelor's degree from an accredited college or university in computer science, math, statistics, engineering, natural sciences, or a related field.
+A four-year bachelor's degree from an accredited college or university in computer science, math, statistics, engineering, natural sciences, or a related field.
+Three-year programs are not considered for admission.

 Students should self-report their own calculated GPA using the original scale of their school.
-A minimum GPA of 3.0 (or the equivalent in their own scale) in undergraduate coursework is required to be considered for admission.
+A minimum GPA of 3.5 (or the equivalent in other grading scales) in undergraduate coursework is normally expected to be considered for admission.

 Our Data Science program consists of rigorous courses in which the following prerequisites are the minimum needed to succeed.
 The following are the minimum requirements to apply, but applicants are expected to significantly exceed these minimum requirements in at least one area related to mathematics, statistics, or computer science, either through their coursework or work experience.
 A lack of one or two prerequisites does not automatically preclude admission, but your Statement of Purpose would need to include your plans to fulfill a missing prerequisite.
 In any case, a complete application must include a list showing how you have fulfilled each of the following prerequisites (list specific courses or experiences) or your plans to fulfill them before or after arrival.
 Your admission may be conditional on meeting the prerequisites within a limited time.

-- Computer Programing (2 semesters) or equivalent experience in a general purpose programming language (e.g., C, C++, Java, Python), including basic algorithms and data structures equivalent to the first two semesters of beginning computer science courses as part of an undergraduate Computer Science degree.
+- Computer Programing (2 semesters) or equivalent experience in a general-purpose programming language (e.g., C, C++, Java, Python), including basic algorithms and data structures equivalent to the first two semesters of beginning computer science courses as part of an undergraduate Computer Science degree.
+Equivalents to CSCI 1103 (java), CSCI 1113 (C/C++), CSCI 1133 (python), CSCI 1913 or 1933 (CS 2 with algorithms and data structures)

-- Experience with mathematical software environments such as Matlab, R or the equivalent is a definite plus, but not a total substitute for experience with a general purpose programming language.
-A class on advanced data structures is also a plus.
+- Experience with mathematical software environments such as Matlab, R or the equivalent is a definite plus, but not a total substitute for experience with a general-purpose programming language.
+A class on advanced data structures is also a plus (Equivalent to CSCI 4041 at the University of Minnesota).